NTI-Gymnasieingenjor/lunchpad/README.md

    2. Follow the installation guide step by step

-   This is all you need to do now, you will use VNC Viewer later in this setup guide
+   This is all you need to do now, you will use VNC Viewer later in this setup guide.
 </details>

 <details>